Sigma-D-Asah/.github/profile/README.md

 ---

 ## Greetings from us
 Hello everyone!
-We are from capstone team **A25-CS052**, consisting of five students from various universities in Indonesia.
+We are from capstone team **A25-CS052**, consisting of five students from two universities in Indonesia.

 | **ID** | **Name** | **Learning Path** | **University** |
 | :------------- | :------------------------------- | :--------------------------- | :---------------------------------- |